 - Don’t steep coffee for too long: If using a French press, remove coffee immediately after use to avoid over-extraction.

 - Experiment with the grind size you use.
-Your grinds may be too coarse or too fine, depending on the brewing method.
-If grounds are too coarse, it can lead to under extraction, and if they are too fine, it can lead to over-extraction and bitterness.
+Depending on the brewing method, your grinds may be too coarse or too fine.
+If grounds are too coarse, it can lead to under-extraction, and if they are too fine, it can lead to over-extraction and bitterness.

 - One last tip that doesn’t involve the extraction process is to ensure your brewing equipment is clean.
 If left unclean, old coffee residue or limescale buildup can produce bitterness.

-If you are looking for a smooth cup of coffee full of flavor and lacking bitterness, then be sure to buy 100% arabica coffee beans that are high-quality.
+If you are looking for a smooth cup of coffee full of flavor and lacking bitterness, then be sure to buy high-quality 100% arabica coffee beans.
 Once you have your coffee beans, remember to grind your beans right before each use for freshness, use good water, keep your equipment clean, and avoid over-extraction.

 Good luck, and hopefully, your next cup of coffee will be smooth as can be!